 Assets that do not require appraisal are cash assets.
 The cash assets are detailed by the estate representative, should be specifically described, and valued on the inventory and appraisal form, and should include the bank institution, account type and account number.
 The estate representative will provide the dollar value of these cash assets at date of death.

 Non-cash assets require appraisal by a probate referee.
 Although these assets are also detailed by the estate representative, the probate referee, not the estate representative, will fill in the appraised dollar value of each asset.
 As with the cash assets, the estate representative will need to clearly detail all non-cash items on the inventory and appraisal form.
 It must also be indicated whether the decedent owned a partial interest or 100% interest of each asset listed.
 If the decedent owned a partial interest, the probate referee will appraise the value of that asset based on the decedent’s partial share interest.
 The probate referee is allowed to charge a fee for their services.
-The statutory fee is .01% of the value of the assets they appraise.
+The statutory fee is 1/10th of 1% (.001) of the total assets listed on Attachment 2 they appraise.
 This fee does not apply to cash assets since those assets do not require appraisal.
 In addition, the probate referee can charge for mileage.
 In smaller estates, the probate referee is usually allowed to charge a minimum fee for their services.
 This minimum fee is typically $75.00.

 The California Probate Inventory and Appraisal Process